 The TEA Project’s three types of mining nodes are as follows:

-- Global CML nodes provide the underlying infrastructure for the state machine and the database layer available to TApps.
+- Global CML nodes (the state maintainers) provide the underlying infrastructure for the state machine and the database layer available to TApps.

 - Hosting CML nodes host individual TApps.